 The old adage that if you build it, they will come is an adage that as marketer researchers we simply don’t use.
 Identifying a buyers' need or pain point first is crucial and then build your product or service around that by understanding what is happening in the marketplace.
 One of the best tools I’ve found to identify rising trends and consumer digital behaviours is the Think with Google collections of studies, analysis and reports.
-For example, this month I found data from Google as to what Gen Xers are watching on YouTube (turns out it is nostalgia related videos and commercials); and, the declining trends in skincare (skin bleaching, seaweed lotion and eyes coconut oil body wrap) are all losing popularity!
+For example, this month I found data from Google as to what Gen Xers are watching on YouTube (turns out it is nostalgia related videos and commercials); and, the declining trends in skincare (skin bleaching, seaweed lotion and coconut oil body wraps) are all losing popularity!

 Check out our latest issue of Insights, where you will find out how to get hold of case studies that just might help give you some insight on how to solve a problem, using the benefit of others experience.
 No need to reinvent the wheel - ha ha!